postmanlabs/newman/README.md

 });
 ```

-The newman v2.x `.execute` function has been deprecated and will be discontinued in future.
+**Note:** The newman v2.x `.execute` function has been deprecated and will be discontinued in future.

 ## Commandline Options